Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 What Is a Manifestor in Human Design?

-A Manifestor is the only energy type in Human Design that can take action without waiting — no waiting to respond, no waiting for invitation, no waiting for a lunar cycle.
+A Manifestor is the only energy type in Human Design that can take action without waiting.
+No waiting to respond, no waiting for invitation, no waiting for a lunar cycle.
 The mechanism behind that capacity is a specific chart configuration, not a personality trait.

 How to Tell If You're a Manifestor (Chart Mechanics)